Discover Amsterdam

 Hit the beach

-The closest beaches to Amsterdam are directly west of the city in Zandvoort and Bloemendaal.
+The closest beaches to Amsterdam are directly west of the city.
 The train from Amsterdam Central Station to Zandvoort aan Zee takes 30 minutes, after which it’s a short walk to the beach, and the journey is even quicker by car.
 When you get there, you’ll find plenty of pavilions along the sand from which to watch the waves.
-Or you can get great water views from the Dutch dunes, which stretch back behind the long sandy expanse that runs all the way down the coast from IJmuiden to The Hague.
-Here is a round-up of some of the best beach bars in the area for some tips on where to kick back and relax on the sand.
+You can also enjoy great water views from the Dutch dunes, stretching behind the long sandy expanse that runs down the coast from IJmuiden to The Hague.
+Here is a round-up of some of the best beach bars in the area for tips on where to kick back and relax on the sand.

 Relax by the river